 Necessary material (books/costs):

-- A course manual will be distributed at the beginning of the course;
+- A course manual is available for purchase at the beginning of the course (obligatory);

 - Research articles and other material will be published on Blackboard.